-Learn more about our Respiratory Therapist Associate in Science Degree program.
+Learn more about a rapid growing career in respiratory care and our two-year Respiratory Therapist Associate of Science Degree program.

 - Learn more about the career (American Association for Respiratory Care- AARC -website)

-Attend a respiratory therapist program information session - Oct.
-21 or Nov.
-12.
+- Attend a respiratory therapist program information session - check back for Spring dates

 How much does the program cost?